stelzinga/MF/Management_Framework-Appendix.md

 The Operating Budget helps plan future Earnings and Costs and results in a *Projected Income Statement*.
 The Financial Budget helps plan the financing of Assets and Liabilities and results in a *Projected Balance Sheet*.

 ### Operating Budget
 From a high level, Operating Budget considers:
 1. Goals and underlying Objectives
 2. Resources involved in 1: Staff, Assets, Suppliers

 Goals express what Services (or Products) are going to be delivered to Clients.
 Services yield Revenue.
 Objectives explain how the Goals are achieved through the use of Resources.
 More specifically they explain how Staff use Assets and Suppliers to deliver Services.
 Resources in turn generate Cost and Risk (a potential future Cost).

 By understanding how Services yield Revenues and how Operations generate Cost, a Budget can be made.
-Budgets are interactively used in Planning: a plan which decides Goals and underlying Objectives may need to be adjusted to accomodate budget and vice versa , the Planning drives the sources of Revenue and Cost.
+Budgets are interactively used in Planning: a plan which decides Goals and underlying Objectives may need to be adjusted to accommodate budget and vice versa , the Planning drives the sources of Revenue and Cost.

 #### Operating Budget Process
 - Define Run Goals, yielding